borenstein-lab/MetaLAFFA/README.md

 A step's operations are defined using a Python function, which takes as its arguments the input files to the step, the output files to generate, and any additional information as determined by Snakemake.
 The function then runs the command-line operations that make up the step via the `subprocess` Python module.
 These submodules have been written such that advanced users can implement their own functions to redefine pipeline steps and easily swap that function in to run instead of the default function.

-Some important default step-specific cluster resource requests (set with 10's to 100's of millions of reads in each FASTQ in mind) include:
+Some important default step-specific resource requests (when running on a cluster and set with 10's to 100's of millions of reads in each FASTQ in mind) include:

 `duplicate_filter`: 40G of RAM for MarkDuplicates